Innoactive/Creator/.Documentation/articles/innoactive-creator/workflow-editor.md

 ### Remove Transitions

-You can remove a transition by clicking on the transition's origin (a white circle next to the origin object) and choosing the `Remove transition` option.
+You can remove a transition by clicking with the right mouse button on the origin of the transition (a white circle next to the original object) and choosing the 'Remove transition' option.